 All B vitamins help your body to convert carbohydrates into glucose, which is used as fuel and produces energy.
-It does this by synthesizing an enzyme known as coenzyme-A (CoA), which breaks down sugars in the form of glucose for energy.
-B vitamins also help the body to synthesize and metabolize fats and proteins.
-(5)
+B5 does this by synthesizing an enzyme known as coenzyme A (CoA), which breaks down sugars in the form of glucose for energy.
+It’s also used to synthesize and metabolize fats and proteins.

 4. Maintains Healthy Nerve Function

 Vitamin B5 is responsible for helping with nerve function, specifically for creating an important molecule called acetylcholine.
-The nervous system is dependent upon acetylcholine; this is the primary chemical that allows your nervous system to communicate back and forth with your organs.
-(6)
+The nervous system depends upon acetylcholine.
+This is the primary chemical that allows your nervous system to communicate back and forth with your organs.

-Acetylcholine makes it possible for your brain and spinal chord to send nerve signals to our immune system, heart, lungs, kidneys, spleen, liver and more.
-It is also used to send nerve signals to muscles, so without enough vitamin B5, nerve damage and impairment in movement can develop.
+Acetylcholine makes it possible for your brain and spinal cord to send nerve signals to our immune system, heart, lungs, kidneys, spleen, liver and more.
+It is also used to send nerve signals to muscles, so without enough pantothenic acid, nerve damage and impairment in movement can develop.

 5. Improves Mental Performance

-B vitamins in general are often correlated with improving mental function because they can decrease the risk for many problems such as brain function illnesses or age-related memory and function loss.
+B vitamins in general are often correlated with improving mental function because they can decrease the risk for many problems, such as brain function illnesses or age-related memory and function loss.
 Some research even shows that cerebral deficiency in this nutrient may contribute to neurodegeneration, dementia and Alzheimer’s.

-Obtaining proper amounts of B vitamins including vitamin B5 may be able to help prevent memory loss, migraine headaches, chronic brain syndrome, depression, motion sickness, insomnia, and even alcohol dependence.
+Obtaining proper amounts of B vitamins may be able to help prevent memory loss, migraine headaches, chronic brain syndrome, depression, motion sickness, insomnia and even alcohol dependence.